All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 What is misogyny?

-Misogyny is hatred or contempt for women.
-Although this phenomenon has existed for centuries, the term "misogyny" appeared only in the 17th century.
-It comes from the ancient Greek words "μῖσος" (mīsos) - hatred and "γυνή" (gyn ⁇ ) - woman.
-This phenomenon manifests itself in various forms - from rude jokes to discrimination against women in professional and social life.
-If earlier it could be attributed to certain cultural or religious prejudices, today, at a time of equal rights, misogyny is an indicator of much more complex social processes.
+Misogyny is the hatred or disdain for women.
+Although this phenomenon has existed for centuries, the term "misogyny" only appeared in the 17th century.
+It comes from the ancient Greek words "μῖσος" (mīsos) - hatred and "γυνή" (gynḗ) - woman.
+This phenomenon manifests in various forms - from crude jokes to discrimination against women in professional and social life.
+While it could previously be attributed to certain cultural or religious prejudices, today, in an era of equal rights, misogyny is an indicator of much more complex social processes.

 Misogyny, unfortunately, has a long history.
-In many cultures of the world, women were perceived as "lower" or "weaker" beings.
-In ancient Greece, for example, philosophers such as Aristotle considered women to be imperfect men, and in the Middle Ages, religion often depicted women as sinners and a source of temptation.
-These ideas were so firmly established in society that misogyny became part of culture for centuries.
+In many cultures around the world, women were perceived as "inferior" or "weaker" beings.
+In ancient Greece, for example, philosophers like Aristotle considered women to be imperfect men, and in the Middle Ages, religion often portrayed women as sinners and sources of temptation.
+These ideas were so firmly entrenched in society that misogyny became part of the culture for centuries.

-These views mutated over time, but did not disappear anywhere.
-In the 20th century, women began to actively fight for their rights, and many things changed.
-But even after women gained the right to vote, access to education and equal opportunities at work, misogyny found other, less obvious ways of being.
-She did not disappear, but only "disguised herself" under the guise of familiar, sometimes even imperceptible stereotypes.
+These views have mutated over time but have not disappeared.
+In the 20th century, women began to actively fight for their rights, and much changed.
+But even after women gained the right to vote, access to education, and equal opportunities in the workplace, misogyny found other, less obvious ways to exist.
+It did not disappear but merely "masked" itself in the form of familiar, sometimes even unnoticed stereotypes.

 Misogyny in the modern world

-Misogyny in modern society can look like familiar, seemingly innocent things.
-For example, when a woman is not allowed to speak at a meeting, although she is an expert on the topic.
-Or when her achievements are attributed to her appearance, they say she succeeded because of her beauty, not because of her intelligence or hard work.
-Misogyny can often be heard in everyday life, in the form of humiliating jokes or phrases aimed at devaluing women.
+Misogyny in modern society can appear as familiar, seemingly innocent things.
+For example, when a woman is not allowed to speak at a meeting, even though she is an expert on the topic.
+Or when her achievements are attributed to her appearance, suggesting that she succeeded because of her beauty rather than her intelligence or hard work.
+Often, misogyny can be heard in everyday life, in the form of derogatory jokes or phrases aimed at devaluing women.

 How to recognize misogyny?

-Misogyny can be either overt or covert.
-Here are some examples of its manifestations:
+Misogyny can be both overt and covert.
+Here are a few examples of its manifestations:

-Contempt or humiliation: it can be in the form of open insults or rude jokes directed at women.
+Contempt or humiliation: this can take the form of open insults or crude jokes directed at women.

-Stereotypes and prejudices: This is when women are attributed certain traits because of their gender, such as claiming that women are "emotional", "unable to lead", or "intended for domestic work".
+Stereotypes and prejudices: this is when women are attributed certain traits because of their gender, for example, claiming that women are "emotional," "cannot lead," or "are meant for domestic work."

-Ignoring or denying the right to vote: when women are not listened to in work or social situations just because of their gender.
+Ignoring or denying the right to speak: when women are not listened to in work or social situations solely because of their gender.

-Denial of equal opportunities: when women are denied career opportunities or deliberately underpaid because they are women.
+Denying equal opportunities: when women are denied career opportunities or deliberately paid less because they are women.

 Misogyny and culture

-Culture also plays an important role in the preservation and spread of misogyny.
-Movies, books, songs, and shows often use images of women as weak, dependent, or existing only for the pleasure of men.
-This forms the notion that women are "less important" or "intended for other roles".
-These ideas enter the subconscious and become part of our thinking, even if we don't notice it.
+Culture also plays an important role in preserving and spreading misogyny.
+In films, books, songs, and shows, images of women are often used as weak, dependent, or existing only for the pleasure of men.
+This shapes the perception that women are "less important" or "meant for other roles."
+These ideas seep into our subconscious and become part of our thinking, even if we do not notice it.

 Can misogyny be overcome?

-Of course you can.
-But for this, it is necessary to constantly work on changing not only one's own thinking, but also society as a whole.
-First of all, you need to understand the problem.
-Misogyny is often so common that many people do not even notice its manifestations.
-Talking about it, raising equality issues and treating women's opinions and choices with respect are the first steps towards change.
+Of course, it can.
+But to do so, it is necessary to constantly work on changing not only one's own thinking but also society as a whole.
+First of all, it is important to recognize the problem.
+Often, misogyny is so familiar that many do not even notice its manifestations.
+Talking about it, raising issues of equality, and respecting women's opinions and choices are the first steps towards change.

-Education and awareness-raising are the key.
-Each of us can change the situation if we talk about it, ask questions and demand equality.
-It is also important to support women who face discrimination, rather than standing aside.
+Education and raising awareness are key.
+Each of us can change the situation if we talk about it, ask questions, and demand equality.
+It is also important to support women who face discrimination rather than standing aside.

 This post doesn't have any additions from the author yet.